Danhelo/AI4ALL_Project/README.md

    python scripts/main.py
    ```

+## HuggingFace Space
+You can play with out model directly at our [HuggingFace Space](https://huggingface.co/spaces/Danhelo/Weather_classifier).
+It
+allows for you to upload an image and see the model's road weather classification.

 ## Contributing

 Contributions are welcome!
 Please create a new branch for your feature or bug fix before submitting a pull request.
 Feel free to open an issue to discuss changes or improvements.